ZZ-Cat/raildriver/README.md

 ## Description

-Do I need to categorize my readmes like this anymore?
-Seems a bit stuffy, to me.
-It's my GitHub, afterall.
-Anyways...

 This is a little side-project of mine that I have been slowly, but surely whittling my way through over the last year & a half.

 My main target for this project is for those that want to just run their trains, & have none of the fuss what normally comes with the territory of running trains in GMTB servers.